al3xandru/html2md/README.md

 # html2md

-html2md is a Python script that converts a page of HTML into [Markdown][markdown].
+html2md is a Python script that converts HTML (complete or fragments) into [Markdown][markdown].

-html2md was inspired by Aaron Swartz's [html2text][html2text] and is adding support for missing HTML elements that are common in rich HTML pages.
+html2md was inspired by Aaron Swartz's [html2text][html2text] and is adding support for missing elements that are common in HTML pages without compromising the Markdown format.

 ## Usage